simonmesfin/GettingAndCleaningData/README.md

 First I selected the variables before merging the datasets.
 I combined both the entire test and the entire train dataset with cbind separately.
 Then the full datasets with the selected variables are combined with rbind().

+Purpose

+This assignment demonstrates how to work with data split among several sources, how to combine and transform that data into a tidy data set and then perform summarizations on the tidy data.

+Outcome

+When the run_analysis.R script is run, the resulting table is a tidy data set.
+The data is considered to be tidy when:
+1. Each variable must have its own column.
+2. Each observation must have its own row.
+3. Each value must have its own cell.
+source: Hadley Wickham's paper on tidy data http://http://www.jstatsoft.org/v59/i10/paper

+The output of the script is tidy because each column represents a variable and each row represents an observation, in this case a subject's activity is measured across several smartphone sensor readings.
+Additionally, all columns have descriptive names and all activities have been converted from code numbers to descriptive activity name.

+The assignment also requires that only the measurements on the mean and standard deviation for each measurement are extracted.
+The method used to select those variable looks for the strings "mean()" and "std()" and not the strings "mean" and "std" since the latter would include several variables that are not means of measurement data, such as meanFreq, which is a weighted average and not a mean.

 Included in the github repository are the following files:
 •	This ReadMe file
 •	tidydata.txt - The outcome data table from the project